Which Key Does Your DeVille Take?

-A metal key with a small black resistor pellet visible in the blade.
-No remote buttons, no battery.
-The car reads the pellet's resistance to decide if it should start.
+A standard metal key blade with a small black pellet visible near the bow.
+No battery, no buttons, no chip.
+The car reads the pellet's resistance value every time you turn the ignition.

 Fob Battery Drain